can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

 near zero ways to discover other blogs sometimes works more as a benefit than a drawback, because with the current state of things when majority of users migrated to Facebook or Instagram, there is not that much to read there.
-It's not engaging as Facebook, and that's *good*.
-The other benefit of the service is that it's a very good site to write long posts like this and people actually do that and there is a ton of beautiful content there, if you're lucky to find it of course.
+It's not as engaging as Facebook, and that's *good*.
+The other benefit of the service is that it's a very good site to write long posts like this one and people actually do that and there is a ton of beautiful content there, if you're lucky to find it of course.

 My main problem with Livejournal always was that I didn't really own the content in a sense of storage.
 The blog is mine, ok, but if web